SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/migrate-jquery-fullcalendar-script-to-spfx.md

 ## Migrate the Tasks calendar solution from the Script Editor Web Part to the SharePoint Framework

+> **Note:** Before following the steps in this article, be sure to [set up your development environment](../../set-up-your-development-environment) for building SharePoint Framework solutions.

 Transforming a Script Editor Web Part-based customization to the SharePoint Framework offers a number of benefits such as more user-friendly configuration and centralized management of the solution.
 Following is a step-by-step description of how you would migrate the solution to the SharePoint Framework.
 First, you will migrate the solution to the SharePoint Framework with as few changes to the original code as possible.
 Later, you will transform the solution's code to TypeScript to benefit of its development-time type safety features and replace some of the code with the SharePoint Framework API to fully benefit of its capabilities and simplify the solution even further.

-> **Note:** Before following the steps in this article, be sure to [set up your development environment](../../set-up-your-development-environment) for building SharePoint Framework solutions.
+> The source code of the project in the different stages of migration is available at [https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/tutorial-migrate-fullcalendar](https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/tutorial-migrate-fullcalendar).

 ### Create new SharePoint Framework project